lanl-ocs/wildfire-dataset-1/README.md

 # Sample Result

-The following plot shows how the fire spreads over time, based on results from running the above queries across all timesteps.
+Here’s a plot based on results from running the above query across all timesteps.
+It shows how the file spreads over time, by plotting the x-y's returned from each SQL query using colors that match their corresponding timesteps.

 <img src="fire_spread.jpeg" width="75%">